 So when you’ve got a piece of hot content, you need to be aware of both:

 Building a layered caching system can help solve the problem #1, but then each layer of cache needs to be kept in close sync with your source of truth database or you’re likely to encounter issues related to problem #2.
 This can be particularly challenging when dealing with popular live-streamed events like breaking news, live sports, or popular streaming television and movie premieres, where even a brief moment of misalignment between the cache layers can lead to viewers missing some of the content they’re paying for.

 There’s no database on earth that can make operating a global-scale media streaming company easy.
-However, choosing the right database for your source-of-truth metadata store can make dealing with some of these challenges a bit easier.
+Choosing the right database can make a lot of the challenges associated with database hotspots and the hot content problem a bit easier.